 Used Honda CR-Z buying guide

-Perhaps it’s because the CR-Z sold in such small numbers that it didn’t really change much throughout its life.
-It launched in 2010 and was discontinued in 2016, and while there were a number of trims, there was only one generation, making choosing the ideal version for you fairly straightforward.
+The fact that the Honda CR-Z sold in such small numbers is likely why it didn’t change much throughout its life.
+It was around for six years, launching in 2010 with production ending in 2016.
+It was available in a number of trim levels, but given there was just one generation of the CR-Z, choosing the right model for you should be fairly straightforward.

-When the Honda CR-Z first hit the showrooms in June 2010, buyers could choose between S, Sport, Sport-T and GT trims.
-There was only one engine at the time: a 112bhp 1.5-litre petrol, assisted by a 14bhp electric motor.
-Total power was 122bhp.
-It’s worth noting that the motor works alongside the engine, not instead of it, meaning the car can’t be driven using its electric motors alone.
+The original trim levels available when the Honda CR-Z first hit showrooms were S, Sport, Sport-T and GT.
+Just one engine was available which made things simple: a 112bhp 1.5-litre petrol assisted by a 14bhp electric motor for a total output of 122bhp.
+An important thing to note is the fact that the motor works alongside the engine, rather than instead of it, so the car can’t be driven using its electric motors alone.

 Which one should I buy?

 If your budget can stretch to it, go for a post-2013 model, as its lithium-ion battery is more durable and efficient, so it can store more energy.
 There are two downsides, though – those batteries are more expensive to replace, and of the 4,292 CR-Zs sold in the UK, just 515 came so-equipped.
 Otherwise, it’s a case of choosing the trim level that suits your needs and budget.
 The most basic S spec is rare, and aside from 16-inch alloy wheels, climate control and an electronic stability programme (ESP), wasn't particularly well appointed.